diskoverdata/diskover-docs/source_files/software_activation.md

 <h2 id="activation">Software Activation</h2>
 ___

-A license key is needed for Diskover’s paid subscriptions.
-Unless otherwise agreed, a license via a subscription is valid for a one (1) year period, and clients will be contacted prior to their license expiration.
+<p>A license key is needed for Diskover’s paid subscriptions.
+Unless otherwise agreed, a license via a subscription is valid for a one (1) year period, and clients will be contacted prior to their license expiration.</p>

 ### Obtaining a License Key